Antonomasia3rd/stuff/diary/tech/rooting and stuff/backup Samsung A34.md

 # Hello! 🙌
-this is my personal experience before rooting my own device, Samsung Galaxy A34
+this is my personal experience on backing up before rooting my own device, Samsung Galaxy A34

-# first things first, BACK UP all your data !!
+# backing up data
 * if you have Samsung account, just back it up through their cloud (recommended)
 * you can optionally back up through your Google account, that all is on Settings > Accounts and backup
 * back up internal storage to sd card / another computer / another phone / etc.